open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>claimName</b></td>
         <td>string</td>
         <td>
-          claimName is the name of a PersistentVolumeClaim in the same namespace as the pod using this volume.<br/>
+          claimName is the name of a PersistentVolumeClaim in the same namespace as the pod using this volume.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims<br/>
         </td>
         <td>true</td>
       </tr><tr>